 With its new Linde Werdelin SpidoSpeed Black Diamond Limited Edition watch, the young brand of Danish origin expands its SpidoSpeed line of skeletonized chronographs with a somewhat strange-looking model.
 The SpidoSpeed Black Diamond is not only decorated with four dozens of black diamonds totaling more than 1.5 carats, but also features a blue mother-of-pearl dial crafted from original Tahiti oyster shells: something that you don’t really expect in a sports watch of such a grim appearance.

-Powered by the same LW 03 Concepto caliber 2251 automatic movement as the stealthy Linde Werdelin SpidoSpeed Anthracite DLC model that was revealed in the beginning of the year before the SIHH 2012 event, the new limited edition watch seems to comprise the same “base” parts.
+Powered by the same LW 03 Concepto caliber 2251 automatic movement (a new ETA 7750 competitor made by Swiss-based Concepto Watch Factory) as the stealthy Linde Werdelin SpidoSpeed Anthracite DLC model that was revealed in the beginning of the year before the SIHH 2012 event, the new limited edition watch seems to comprise the same “base” parts.

 The case of the gadget is built using 32 components to ensure the most comprehensive 3D-like experience, and even the dial is composed of two parts to make it look as deep as possible.